PhenixCollaboration/web/_software/reana.md

 ```

 The status of the workflow can now be checked using either the client, or the REANA Web UI.
-In the latter case, assuming
+In the latter case, assuming the user is doing that on their workstation outside of the BNL
-the user is doing that on their workstation outside of the BNL perimeter (e.g. at home),
+perimeter (e.g. at home), and established a SSH tunnel
-and established a SSH tunnel
+as explained above, this is done by pointing the browser to `https://localhost:30443`.
-as explained above, this is done by pointing the browser to ```https://localhost:30443```.
+On the internal BNL network the correct URL will be `https://kubmaster01.sdcc.bnl.gov:30443`.

 ###### Connecting to the service from BNL (SDCC)